6

-“The thing is,” Kaito spoke, breaking the loud silence.
-“I was thinking about my math test.”
+“The thing is,” Kaito added, scratching the side of his head.
+“I was thinking about my history test.”

 “We don't have school, idiot,” Elena exclaimed, shaking her head.
 “Don’t lie to me.”

-Kaito took a deep breath, masking it as exhaustion, and shook off the mental distractions.
+Kaito took a deep breath, masking it as exhaustion, and shook off the lingering mental distractions.

 “Tell me what’s really going on?”
 She raised her fist, clenching it tightly before letting a tiny seed drop to the floor.

 In an instant, the seed erupted into a thick bush around half her size, thick and round.
-She walked around it and sat down, rustling as if synchronizing with her irritation.
+She walked around it and sat down, rustling as if synchronizing with her irritation—Elena’s abilities had always listened to emotion more than command.

 “Come on, we don’t have all day.”
 She said, fidgeting with a leaf.